Cannabis Packaging Premium Finishes: Hot Foil Stamping, Spot UV & Soft-Touch Guide (2026)

 • Spot UV on a pinch-and-slide tab: UV coating can increase friction, potentially affecting the sliding mechanism.

-• Embossing on a CR box: Can weaken the structural integrity of locking tabs if applied too close.
+• Embossing on a CR Box: Can weaken the structural integrity of locking tabs if applied too close.

 Best practice: Apply premium finishes to the outer packaging (carton, sleeve, or display box) rather than the primary CR container.
 This preserves finish quality and avoids interference with safety mechanisms.